For Patients: Pre-Admission

 Our dedicated team of professional staff are committed to providing patients with the highest standards of care.
-Throughout our patients stay, from pre-admission to discharge, each patient will be treated with the utmost respect and dignity.
+Throughout your stay, from pre-admission to discharge, you will be treated with the utmost respect and dignity.

 Pre-admission is an important part of your hospital care.
 To ensure we can confirm your admission, financial and other arrangements, we ask that you:

-Please have the following ready when you fill in your admission form:
+Please have the following ready when you fill in your online admission form:

 - Personal/Next of Kin details